imixs/imixs-workflow/src/site/markdown/engine/index.md

 <img src="../images/engine/imixs-architecture_jee.png"/>

-##The Java EE Services
+##The Imixs-Workflow Services

-The Imixs-Workflow Engine is based on the [Imixs-Workflow Core-API](../core/index.html) and implements a set of Java EE service interfaces.
+The Imixs-Workflow Engine is based on the [Imixs-Workflow Core-API](../core/index.html) and implements a set of Java enterprise service interfaces.
 These services are divided into the typical building blocks of a workflow management system:

  * The Database Layer -> [DocumentService](./documentservice.html)
  * The Workflow Kernel -> [WorkflowService](./workflowservice.html)